SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

 - Create a recipe which matches fields annotated with `@Inject` which are in `protected private` classes

-That should hopefully give us enough warning to find Modules using it and add the missing wiring code.
+That should hopefully give us enough warning to identify any Modules using it and add the missing wiring code.

 In my `CountReporter` class I will use `Alt+Enter` to `Create a new Recipe` and I will `start from scratch`

 I will name this and add a description:

 ~~~~~~~~
-Name: Guice Injected Field Not Public
+Name: Guice: Injected Field Not Public
 Description: If the Injected field is not public then the code might not be wired up
 Level: Warning
 ~~~~~~~~